adeschen/similaRpeak/README.md

 ## NOTE ##

-To use this current development version, the use of the development version of the R6 package (>= 2.0) is mandatory.
+To use this current similaRpeak version, the use of the R6 package (>= 2.0) is mandatory.

 ## Authors ##